Atlas-OS/Atlas/README.md

 - [Branding](https://docs.atlasos.net/branding/)

 ## 🤔 What is Atlas?
 Atlas is an open-source project that enhances Windows by eliminating factors negatively impacting gaming performance.
-Optimizations include enhanced privacy, usability, and performance, along with changes for minimal stutters and input lag, all focusing on maintaining functionality.
+Optimizations include enhanced privacy, usability, performance, and changes for minimal stutters and input lag while focusing on maintaining functionality.

 ## 👀 Why Atlas?
 ### 🔒 Enhanced Privacy
 Atlas removes the majority of telemetry embedded within Windows and implements numerous group policies to minimize data collection.
 However, it cannot ensure privacy outside the scope of Windows, such as browsers and other third-party applications.

 ### 📈 Optimized Performance
 Atlas strikes a balance between performance and compatibility.
 It implements numerous meaningful changes to improve Windows performance and responsiveness without breaking essential features.
-Atlas will not do tweaks for a placebo effect or very marginal gains, making Atlas more stable and compatible.
+Atlas will not do tweaks for a placebo effect or marginal gains, making Atlas more stable and compatible.

 ### 🛡️ Security Features
-Unlike most other Windows modifications, key security features that most users need to maintain a secure system aren't removed.
-However, Atlas allows power users to have more customization over turning off certain security features within their needs, including informing users with information about the [pros and cons](https://docs.atlasos.net/getting-started/post-installation/atlas-folder/security/) of each option.
+Most Windows modifications remove key security features most users need to maintain a secure system.
+On the other hand, Atlas allows users to customize their security at their own risk while informing users about each option's [pros and cons](https://docs.atlasos.net/getting-started/post-installation/atlas-folder/security/).

 Some optional security features are:

 - Windows Defender & SmartScreen
 - Windows Update
-  - No automatic updates
+  - Automatic updates are togglable
-  - No major feature updates (customizable in the future)
 - CPU mitigations
 - User Account Control
 - Core isolation features